eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

 All available Eiffel Intelligence front-end properties can be found in [application.properties](https://github.com/Ericsson/eiffel-intelligence-frontend/blob/master/src/main/resources/application.properties) example file.

-More documentation of each Eiffel Intelligence front-end properties and configurations can be found in [Configuration page](https://github.com/eiffel-community/eiffel-intelligence-frontend/blob/master/wiki/markdown/configuration.md)
+More documentation of each Eiffel Intelligence front-end property and configurations can be found in [Configuration page](https://github.com/eiffel-community/eiffel-intelligence-frontend/blob/master/wiki/markdown/configuration.md)